fluxcd/website/content/en/docs/components/image/controller.md

+---
-# Image reflector and automation controllers
+title: Image reflector and automation controllers
+linkTitle: Overview
+weight: 1
+---

 The image-reflector-controller and image-automation-controller work together to update a Git repository when new container images are available.